-"Supreme Court Rules" means British Columbia, Rules of Court, B.C.
+"Supreme Court Rules" means Supreme Court Civil Rules, B.C.
 Reg.
+168/2009.

 "TCO" means tribunal counsel office.

 "vary" means that, on one or more issues addressed in the

 WCAT decision, the panel reaches a conclusion which differs in whole or in part from the conclusion or outcome provided by the prior decision-maker and provides a changed decision.